Checking out the Kardia Mobile device and wondering if this is worth exploring further?

 It is about the length of a credit card and just under two thirds of the width of a credit card.

 This works in conjunction with compatible smartphones and tablets on Android and on iOS.
-Using Kardia App, its associated App, this captures heart rate, rhythm and symptoms for early detection of Atrial Fibrillation, also known as AFib.
+Using Kardia App, its associated App, this captures heart rate, rhythm and symptoms for early detection of Atrial Fibrillation (afib or af).

 Rather than going to a hospital and capturing your EKG that way, Kardia Mobile allows you to take your EKG yourself now during an interesting event, get an Instant Result and then based on the Instant Result, you can determine your next action step in an objective way.
 If the Instant Result is Normal that may suggest that something else is the cause.